 There are two factors together that give us an estimate of the authenticity of an ancient writing: the number of ancient copies (more is better), and the timescale between the autograph and the oldest extant manuscript (shorter is better).
 When we used these factors, how does the Bible stack up against other ancient literature?

 Consider the works of Plato.
 His writings date back to around 400-350 B.C.
 The oldest existing copy dates to A.D.
 900. So the timescale between authorship and discovery is 1250 years.
 And the number of ancient manuscripts (dating before the 12th century)?
 Less than ten.
 There are some variations between them of course.
-Yet modern copies of Plato’s writings are considered authentic; scholars do not doubt that they accurately depict what Plato wrote.
+Yet modern copies of Plato’s writings are considered authentic; scholars do not doubt that they accurately depict what Plato wrote and yet these very same scholars cannot attest to the accuracy of God’s Word.

 The situation improves dramatically with the works of Homer.
 He wrote the Iliad around the year 900 B.C., and the earliest copies we find date back to 400 B.C.
 Furthermore, there are over 600 ancient manuscripts.
 So the authenticity of this work is unimpeachable.
 In fact, the Iliad is often considered the most authentic work of the ancient world… besides the Bible.